 If you don’t think so, here are a couple of experiments.

 Place some microgreens seeds (any will do) on soil and place a dome over the top of the tray.
-By the way, the domed method will be the third article in this how to germinate microgreens series.
+The domed method will be the third article in this how to germinate microgreens series.

 You will seed germinated microgreens plus a whole lot of white stuff.